My mom looked at me, and then back to the nurse.

 I stared at the brown cast.
 Good thing it wasn't my right arm.
 Thinking to myself, I knocked on wood.

-We passed by Matthew's room and I saw Sara sitting on the edge of his bed.
+We passed by Joseph's room and I saw Sara sitting on the edge of his bed.
 I couldn't see him since the bed was on the other side.

 I sped up and caught up with my mom.